adetaylor/codeclub-python/exercises/Py01-Ball/docs/README.md

 * What `pygame` does.
 * We have to tell it to set up (equivalent of 'when green flag clicked')
-* What `.` means - like a broadcast, but sent to something specific.
-In this case pygame.
+* What `something.somethingelse()` means - like a broadcast, but sent to something specific.
+In this case pygame. _Emphasise that the brackets are important._
 * It's called "calling a method".

 ```python